PaulienVa/java-2-kotlin/README.md

 This would bring you additional advantages like: data class, very concise list manipulations, extension functions and even more to get you’re code more readable and maintainable.
 Considering the Kotlin migration, the first questions that pop up are: What are the wise steps to take and where to start?
 Some experiences and thoughts answering these questions will be shared during this live coding session.

+The slides belonging to this talk can be found [here](https://www.slideshare.net/PaulienvanAlst/180929nextbuildfromjavatokotlin)